 Guppies are freshwater fish and they are the most widespread tropical fish as well as one of the most widely known freshwater aquarium fish in the world.
 Million fish and Rainbow fish are other names for Guppies.
 There are many things that you need to know about them including guppy male and female identification.
 Therefore, we invite you all to read this article and get to know a lot of fascinating and wonderful things about male and female Guppies.

 - 1 How to identify male and female guppy

 - 2 Guppy male and female difference

-- 4 Behavioral differences of male and female guppy
+- 3 Behavioral differences between male and female guppy

 Guppy male and female difference

 |Colors||Bright colorings and patterns||Dark or silvery gray in color|

 |Body shape||Slender, long body||Much rounder and bigger body|